1 17 As A Percent

 Method 2: Using Equivalent Fractions

 Another approach involves creating an equivalent fraction with a denominator of 100.
-However, this method is not always practical, especially with fractions that don't easily simplify to a denominator of 100.
+On the flip side, this method is not always practical, especially with fractions that don't easily simplify to a denominator of 100.
 While we can't directly create an equivalent fraction with a denominator of 100 for 1/17, understanding this method provides a broader mathematical perspective.

 To illustrate, let's consider a simpler example: converting 1/4 to a percentage.
 We can create an equivalent fraction with a denominator of 100: